barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 *[Source](https://flypaper.soundfly.com/produce/why-does-trap-music-keep-working/)*

+For example, here's an actual popular trap song -- Versace by Migos:

+*Versace, Versace Versace, Versace Versace/
+Versace, Versace Versace, Versace Versace/
+Versace, Versace, Medusa head on me like I'm 'Luminati/ I know that you like it, Versace, my neck and my wrist is so sloppy/ Versace, Versace, I love it, Versace the top of my Audi/ My plug is John Gotti, he give me the ducks, I know that they're mighty*

 So I sought out to see: if trap music is *really* so easy to produce, could a computer write convincing trap lyrics?